 The first milk that your breasts produce is called colostrum.
-It's yellow in colour and thicker than other fluids.
+It can be yellow, white or clear in colour and is thicker than other fluids.

 It is lower in:

 Colostrum is sometimes called 'liquid gold' because of its importance and colour.
 It has a lot of antioxidants and antibodies which can help keep your baby healthy.

 Colostrum lines your baby's stomach with good bacteria.
 It also contains compounds that feed the good bacteria and kill harmful bacteria and viruses.
 Colostrum's main benefit is to prevent infection.
 It also has a laxative effect to encourage your baby's first poo.

 Even though it's normal to only have a small amount, every drop of your colostrum has great health benefits for your baby for the rest of their life.

 If your baby is born sick or premature, your colostrum is especially important.
 This is because it can protect their stomach and immune health which helps them to fight illness.

 The smell of colostrum also has a calming effect on sick babies during painful hospital procedures.